-Many attendees expressed having had positive interactions, especially with the Chief, and were very appreciative of these efforts.
-Additionally, participants were largely complimentary of the community-policing events in place in Ossining, such as attendance at block parties, coffee with a cop, the motorcycle unit's parade, drive-by birthdays and movies in the park.
+While a substantial majority of the participants were critical of the OPD's interaction and engagement with members of the Ossining community, many attendees also expressed having had positive interactions, especially with the Chief, and were very appreciative of these efforts.
+Additionally, participants were largely complimentary of the communitypolicing events in place in Ossining, such as attendance at block parties, coffee with a cop, the motorcycle unit's parade, drive-by birthdays, and movies in the park.